Qyrus > Resources > Blogs > Feature Friday – Improve Your Testing With New Wait Action Types

 Tim:

-Imagine we are waiting for a certain element to load and it usually takes anywhere between 2-5 seconds to load.
-Instead of having to apply implicit waits all throughout the test, a user can use the “Wait for Element” action type that will just wait for the element to load.
+Imagine we are waiting for a certain element to load, and it usually takes anywhere between 2-5 seconds to load.
+Instead of having to apply implicit waits all throughout the test, a user can use the “Wait for Element” action type, which will just wait for the element to load.
 Some other new wait action types we have include waiting until an alert is present, waiting until the title of the page or URL equals a certain value, or waiting until an element is clickable or is visible.

 What is the overall impact on the testing process that these new wait action types might have?